 Role in the Ecosystems

 Western lowland gorillas play an important role in their ecosystems.
-They are fruit eaters and help to disperse the seeds of the fruits they eat.
+They are fruit eaters and help disperse the seeds of their fruits.
 These apes also eat leaves, flowers, and insects.
-They are important for the health of their ecosystems because they help to maintain the balance of plant life.
+They are important for the health of their ecosystems because they help maintain the balance of plant life.

 Western Lowland Gorilla Facts

-Here are the interesting facts about Western Lowland Gorilla.
+Here are some interesting facts about Western Lowland Gorilla.

 - They are the largest of all gorilla subspecies.

-- The species have wider noses and smaller ears in comparison to other gorilla subspecies.
+- The species have wider noses and smaller ears compared to other gorilla subspecies.

 - Western lowlands gorillas also have larger bodies overall in comparison to their height.